ArthurZey/arthurzey.github.io/_posts/2021-11-06-apparently-i-have-a-cat.md

 JH: "Every time I tried to get him he would run away.
 He is a sweetheart.
 But he loves the outdoors.
 He would come in to sleep and eat once in awhile."

-As soon as I learned of Murray, I immediately ran out to buy him some cat food and started leaving it for him.
+I had seen him poking around, but I always figured he was just a neighbor's cat.
+But as soon as I learned of Murray, I immediately ran out to buy some cat food and started leaving it for him.
 He's survived just fine for a few months without any human care, so I imagine he doesn't really need me to feed him, but with winter coming, I wanted to make sure he felt comfortable with me and that he would seek shelter indoors.
 The previous owner told me about his favorite food ([Blue Buffalo Salmon & Brown Rice](https://smile.amazon.com/Blue-Buffalo-Indoor-Health-Natural/dp/B000XKEENG/){:target="&lowbar;blank"}), and I also ordered that.
 I'm worried about making Murray reliant on me for care and his losing his independence, but I also didn't want to subject him to a winter without the option of coming inside.

 My friends Chris and Morten recommended I get a [heated outdoor cathouse](https://smile.amazon.com/gp/product/B07HMPRTXF/){:target="&lowbar;blank"}.
 Great idea.
 But before it arrived, nighttime temperatures started dipping well below freezing, with windchill taking it to -18°C (that's just below 0°F), and I felt a strong urgency to bring him indoors from the coming snow.